wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 Output: [-1,0,3,4,5]
 ```

-Here we can follow both top down or bottom up merge sort .
-I have already discussed the algorithms in detailed way for arrays .
+Here we can follow both top-down and bottom-up merge sort.
+I have already discussed the algorithms in a detailed way for arrays.

 ### **Intuition for the problem**